-The palpative examination method combined with associated assessment and treatment planning is taught to equine dental trainees over two weeks during practical equine dental training.
+The palpative examination method combined with associated assessment and treatment planning is taught to equine dental trainees over many weeks of equine dentistry training.
 This skill acquisition takes place before any hands-on practical treatment training is undertaken.
-When the skill of palpation is mastered it is far more accurate than visual methods.
+When the skill of palpation is mastered it is far more accurate than visual methods and helps preserve the integrity of the grinding surfaces.
 As our fingertips are able to detect a single grain of sand, it is obvious how efficient and precise the palpative method in the oral cavity is.

 Where required, this thorough examination method can be supplemented by visual and other diagnostic methods.
 In certain cases, endoscopy, X-ray and other diagnostics are provided by veterinarians who work with NEDP members.
 The NEDP strongly discourages the use of visual assessment without manual examination as it does not give sufficient information to ensure the vital enamel ridges on the teeth remain intact.

 Having the respect for the individual horse as our primary focus means we carry out a precise and considerate gentle treatment that the horse generally accepts quite well.
 That means no sedation, no crush, no excessive opening of the mouth and no mechanical head restraint.
 Our practitioners are prohibited from using inaccurate non-water-cooled power tools or using forceps to cut teeth.